marciosimoes/marciosimoes/README.md

 ## Hi there <I'm Marcio /> 👋

-A Software Developer holding a BSc in Applied Mathematics from one of the most renowned universities in Brazil and with experience in mathematics, analytics, data manipulation, scripts, and software development.
+A Software Developer holding a BSc in Applied Mathematics from one of the most renowned universities in Brazil and with experience in web development, mathematics, data manipulation and modeling.

 I'm actively looking for jobs :)